Katdotbrush/Taki-Language/README.md

 Mainly Portuguese, English and French.
 And other languages that I don't know that much but I still like it: Like _Russian_, _German_, _Polish_, _Mandarin Chinese_, _Japanese_ and so on...

 ## What I will be posting here?
-I hopefully hope to post the spreadsheet with the vocabulary, and some texts I will be doing with the language.
+I hopefully hope to post the spreadsheet with the vocabulary, and some texts I will be doing with the language (Translations & Original Texts).